AndyObtiva/glimmer-dsl-swt/docs/reference/GLIMMER_GUI_DSL_SYNTAX.md

 In Glimmer DSL for SWT, generating tray items is automated via the `tray_item` keyword, which can be nested under `shell` and then have a child `menu` underneath that pops up when the user clicks on its icon in the system tray.

+Note that if you would like to display notifications, you can use the [Nebula Notifier custom widget](https://github.com/AndyObtiva/glimmer-cw-nebula#notifier).
+Alternatively, you can look into the [Two Slices](https://github.com/sshtools/two-slices) Java library.

 Note how the shell was declared with the `:on_top` style (in addition to the default, which is `:shell_trim`) to ensure it opens above all apps when the "Show Application" menu item is selected.

 Example code: